Patrick-Sherlund/mcswf/README.md

     It also serves as the root directory for the app component_
 * ### 'components'
     _This section contains all reusable components, all components within this section are built with usability in mind._
-* ### 'global'
+* ### 'constants'
-    _This section contains any type of global declaration, we use this for enums, themes and types._
+    _This section contains any type constant declaration, we use this for enums, themes and data used on views._
 * ### 'models'
     _This section contains any type of object model, whether it's an Interface, or a Class._
+* ### 'utils'
+  _This section contains any utility function that could be reused across different components._
 * ### 'views'
     _This section contains all the pages/views the app uses, for example 'Home', 'About', 'Contact' etc._
-* ### 'utils'
-    _This section contains any utility function that could be reused across different components._
 * ### 'assets'
     _This section contains any assets (i.e. images, svg, videos, downloads etc.) that would be used across the application._